Jackson notes the progress she represents in her journey to the Supreme Court

 In 2016, McConnell refused to hold hearings for Merrick Garland, Obama's nominee to replace the late Justice Antonin Scalia, saying the winner of the pending presidential election should appoint Scalia's successor.

-After Justice Ruth Bader Ginsberg's death before the 2020 presidential election, McConnell went against his precedent and confirmed Trump nominee Amy Coney Barrett in a record 30 days.
+After Justice Ruth Bader Ginsburg's death before the 2020 presidential election, McConnell went against his precedent and confirmed Trump nominee Amy Coney Barrett in a record 30 days.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.